hack4impact-mcgill/Greenpeace/api/README.md

 ## Misc
 - To access the database, run the command `psql -U greenpeace`

-Feel free to add any other issue, or let the leads know!
+Feel free to add any other issues, or let the leads know!